Quake1011/CS2-plugins-lua/README.md

 # 										CS2-plugins-lua

 **IMPORTANT: Only for folder OTHER: Since when the map is changed, the player_connect event is not executed, in which all important data is transmitted, because of this, after changing the map, some functions will not work for those players who were at the time of changing the map to the server until they are do reconnect**

-Includes 12 mini lua plugins for CS2
+## Includes 13 lua plugins for CS2

+- Blocker Passes
 - Mini-admin
 - Voting for map
 - Ammo and health refill after kill